urtuba/tc-id/README.md

 # tc-id

-`tc-id` is a package to verify Turkish Citizenship Identity Numbers.
+`tc-id` is a package to validate Turkish Citizenship Identity Numbers.
 You can simply use it as:

 ```js
 import { validateTCID } from "tc-id";